 However, there is more.
 The spiritual and natural worlds oppose, even war against each other.[ix]
 Why?
 The law of nature is about self-preservation of our flesh, but the law of the spirit gives us eternal life and has set us free from the law of sin and death.[x]
 Yeshua is the ultimate fulfillment of this law, for “the Son of Man did not come to be served, but to serve, and to give His life a ransom for many” (Matthew 20:28).

 The number eight points to a transcendent realm, that of another dimension—a spiritual world that exists within our physical realm, but at the same time does not appear to exist.
 Likewise, Yeshua is also beyond our temporal reality unless He opens our eyes to see the miracle.
 “So it was, while they conversed and reasoned, that Jesus Himself drew near and went with them.
 But their eyes were restrained, so that they did not know Him” (Luke 24:15-16).

-If we were to count the number of days from the beginning of what is called the 70th week of Daniel (the beginning of the seven-year tribulation), we will find that the 335th day in the Hebrew calendar comes exactly 75-days after the Day of Atonement; falling precisely on the Feast of Dedication—Chanukah (Figure 1).[xiv]
-This is not a coincidence, but rather a prophetic implication of the future Messianic promises for Israel.
-We can also conclude that this feast represents the beginning of the millennial kingdom, and for this reason God commanded that the sons of the covenant (Jewish boys) are circumcised on the eighth day and not the seventh.[xv]
+If we were to count the number of days from the beginning of what is called the 70th week of Daniel (the beginning of the seven-year tribulation), we would find that the 335th day in the Hebrew calendar comes exactly 75-days after the Day of Atonement; falling precisely on the Feast of Dedication—Chanukah (Figure 1).[xvi]
+This alignment of time is not a coincidence, but rather a prophetic implication of the future Messianic promises for Israel.
+We can also conclude that this feast represents the beginning of the millennial kingdom, and for this reason, God commanded that the sons of the covenant (Jewish boys) are circumcised on the eighth day and not the seventh.[xvii]

 [i] Posner, Yecheskel.
 What Are the 7 Rabbinic Mitzvahs?
 Chabad.org.